catalyst/developing-with-cwp/slides/docs/03_WorkingWithThemes.md

 ### What's happening here
 * "starter" is where most of your base layer templates will exist
-* SilverStripe should never be missing a template for a frontend user request at this point, with one notable exception:
+* SilverStripe should never be missing a template for a frontend user request at this point, with one notable exception...

 ### $default